shrideio/shoebox/README.md

 ### Containers infrastructure

 The `setup_containers.sh` scripts creates directories for container volume mounts, generates `.evn` files, and copies configuration files (i.e. Vault and Consul) to service working directories if necessary.
-It also generates secrets for certain service components (i.e. databases) and users if required, and stores them in the `secretes.ini` files in services working directories.
+It also generates secrets for certain service components (i.e. databases) and users if required, and stores them in the `secretes.ini` files in services' working directories.

 > IMPORTANT: Once the secrets are created, they remain intact, therefore  `setup_containers.sh` can be run multiple times without modifying credentials.